pbinkley/rcb-manual/sections/11-cost-levels-and-applications-of-microcopying-and-projection-reading.md

 | 40 libraries | $3,520 at 12 diameters, 45mm. film; or $.17 per 100 pages |
 | | $1,808 at 21 diameters, 16mm. film; or $.09 per 100 pages |

-By the time forty libraries are&nbsp;{%- include columnbreak.html canvas=293 col=2 -%}&nbsp;reached, the cost of film and processing has become dominant and any economies in these costs would be felt immediately.
+By the time forty libraries are {% include columnbreak.html canvas=293 col=2 %} reached, the cost of film and processing has become dominant and any economies in these costs would be felt immediately.